rubin-dp0/delegate-contributions-dp01/README.md

 Tutorials could be Jupyter Notebooks, or markdown-formatted demonstrations of a DP0.1-related analysis with command-line tasks or the Portal Aspect.

-Please contribute only code that you have verified to run, and which you agree to maintain and be contacted about.
+Please contribute only code that you have verified to run.

 ## How to contribute to this repository.

 ### Directories

-All materials must be organized into directories.
+All materials should be organized into directories.
 An ``example`` directory is provided as an illustration.
 Anyone may make a directory for a specific science topic, a specific tool or type of analysis, by DP0.1 working group, etc.
-Directory creators must create a README.md file within the folder which identifies them as the directory maintainer and describes the contents of the directory.
+Directory creators should create a README.md file within the directory that identifies them as the directory maintainer and describes the contents of the directory.
 Contact the directory creator if you want to contribute content to their directory.
 Direct messages between delegates in Community.lsst.org is an appropriate mode of contact.